 These are generic instructions for sending up your inventory feed.
 See below for step-by-step instructions for a number of the most popular systems.

-Log in to your POS system and generate a new report with just 2 columns of data: [UPC/EAN, Qty on Hand].
-It can be in .xls, .xlsx, .csv, or .txt.
-If you're using a .csv or .txt and can't use commas as your delimiter, we can also accept spaces, pipes, or tabs.
+Log in to your POS system and generate a new report with just 2 columns of data: [UPC/EAN, Quantity on Hand].
+You can also include a column for your store's price; this will be a supported feature in select parts of future updates.
+The report can be in .xls, .xlsx, .csv, or .txt.
+If you're using a .csv or .txt and can't use commas as your delimiter, we can also accept spaces, pipes, semicolons, or tabs.
 If you have multiple stores, generate one report per store, or you can create a single master file with store codes.
 Then, open your POS's scheduler function and schedule this report to run at least once a day, or as often as once every hour.